terchris/ckanext-scheming/urbalurba-install.md

 paster user add terchris  fullname="Terje Christensen" email=terje@smartebyernorge.no -c /etc/ckan/default/production.ini
 paster sysadmin add terchris -c /etc/ckan/default/production.ini

+Do these as well
+sudo service apache2 restart
+sudo service nginx restart

 the API key is changed every time you do this. so remember to update it in scripts